whit-wu/FireDoor/README.md

 <strong>My app has its own launcher.
 How can I move forward with testing? </strong>

 At this time, apps with their own launchers are unable to be tested.
-I am curretnly looking into a solution for this.
+I am curretly looking into a solution for this.